Bachelor of Speech PathologyBachelors Degree

 Demonstrate an understanding of health inequalities and indigenous health (worldwide)

-Students can complete up to 1,000 hours of professional placement in various settings throughout the four years of study.
-These settings include, but are not limited to, the SCU Health Clinic on campus, public hospitals, private practice, community health, rehabilitation centres, aged care facilities, schools and rural health locations.
+Students will complete approximately 1 000 hours of professional placement in various settings throughout the four years of study.
+These settings include but are not limited to public hospital rotations, private practice placements and rural health locations.
 Visit scu.edu.au/healthplacements

 The Bachelor of Speech Pathology enables students to develop an understanding of the theoretical and practical components of speech pathology, with a focus on both general and specialist knowledge and skills.
-The course shares components with other SCU degrees such as the Bachelor of Occupational Therapy, Bachelor of Podiatry and the Bachelor of Clinical Sciences (Osteopathic Studies).
+The course shares components with existing SCU degrees such as the Bachelor of Occupational Therapy, Bachelor of Clinical Sciences and Bachelor of Sport and Exercise Science.

-Honours: The course includes an embedded allied health Honours program for eligible students, which can be studied concurrently during the Bachelor degree course.
+Honours: The course includes an embedded Honours program for eligible students, which can be studied concurrently during the Bachelor degree course.

 |Location||Teaching period||UAC code||QTAC code|

-The Bachelor of Speech Pathology is accredited by Speech Pathology Australia (SPA), the national professional and accrediting body.
-Students and graduates of the Bachelor of Speech Pathology will be eligible for membership of Speech Pathology Australia (SPA), the national professional body.
+Southern Cross University is undertaking accreditation from Speech Pathology Australia (the national professional and accrediting body).
+Subject to this accreditation, students and graduates of the Bachelor of Speech Pathology will be eligible for membership of Speech Pathology Australia (SPA), the national professional body.
 The accreditation process is expected to be completed mid-2016.